-When people feel they lack control over their personal data, they can become skeptical of digital marketing.4 Marketers should provide the tools and information people need to manage their privacy.
+When people feel they lack control over their personal data, they can become sceptical of digital marketing.4 Marketers should provide the tools and information people need to manage their privacy.

 There are clear actions that advertisers can take to increase customers’ feelings of control.
-The most effective combinations can help optimize for consent, increasing your store of first-party data.5
+The most effective combinations can help optimise for consent, increasing your store of first-party data.5

 Apple’s App Tracking Transparency